The Apple ecosystem is renowned for its reliability and elegant design .

 - If the adapter or cable is the problem, replace it.

-- If the battery is defective (significantly reduced capacity, swelling, etc.), it will need to be replaced.
+- If the battery is defective (severely reduced capacity, swelling…), it will need to be replaced.

-- If the internal charging circuit or motherboard is faulty, this will require professional intervention.
+- If the internal charging circuit or the motherboard is faulty, this will require professional intervention.

 Typical symptoms